charlielee/boats-animator/docs/features/main-window.md

 This is the frame rate that will be used to playback frames.
 The playback frame rate can be adjusted using the [frame rate adjuster](#frame-rate-adjuster).

+### Current resolution
+`0000x0000` or `No camera selected`

+This is the current capture resolution that has been selected. `No camera selected` is displayed when a capture device is yet to be selected in the sidebar.

 ### Current mode
 `x mode`